 - 1. In principle, if a Bachelor's program includes a free elective course as referred to in Article 1.2, paragraph 6, prior permission does not have to be requested from the Examination Board to include a course as such in the final examination program. - 2.
 Contrary to paragraph 1, prior permission from the Examination Board is required if the student wants to take an elective course that is offered by an international university. - 3.
-In principle, a free elective course may not be a course from the propaedeutic phase, or the first year of any Bachelor's program of a university or university of applied sciences.
-At the student's request, the Examination Board may make an exception to this rule if the course in question is, in terms of content, closely related to the student's study program. - 4.
-Under no circumstances may a free or additional elective course as referred to in Article 1.2, paragraphs 6 and 7 be a course in a Master's program, with the exception of courses from the educational minor in Maatschappijleer en Maatschappijwetenschappen as described in PART III of these Regulations. - 5.
+In principle, a language course is only allowed as a free elective if this course is part of an accredited Bachelor's program. - 4.
+At the student's request, the Examination Board may make an exception to the provisions of paragraph 3 if the student can demonstrate that it concerns a course that is necessary in connection with the student's degree program and/or the intended subsequent degree program.
+In addition, this course must be taken during enrollment in the program of which the student wishes to include the course as a free elective.

+- 5. Under no circumstances may a free or additional elective course as referred to in Article 1.2, paragraphs 6 and 7 be a course in a Master's program, with the exception of courses from the educational minor in Maatschappijleer en Maatschappijwetenschappen as described in PART III of these Regulations. - 6.
+Students who enrolled in two programs or have already completed one may use courses taken under one program for a maximum of 12 ECTS credits as free electives under the other program, respecting the provisions of Article 5.11, paragraph 7. - 7.
 If entry requirements apply to a certain course, a student may only take that course as an elective course if he/she meets the entry requirements at the time he/she wishes to take the course in question.
 Furthermore, a number of courses cannot be elected in as elective courses for other reasons.
 This is indicated in the Course Catalog.
-This includes at least the research practicals, the Bachelor's thesis, and the skills courses. - 6.
-The responsible Academic Director can provide a list of recommended courses from which the student chooses a free elective course of his/her choice. - 7.
+This includes at least the research practicals, the Bachelor's thesis, and the skills courses. - 8.
+The responsible Academic Director can provide a list of recommended courses from which the student chooses a free elective course of his/her choice. - 9.
 If desired, additional electives can be mentioned on the certificate.
-Paragraph 4 of this Article shall also apply to these electives.
+Paragraph 5 of this Article also applies to these electives.
 Prior permission does not have to be requested from the Examination Board for the inclusion of additional electives.

-However, prior permission from the Examination Board is required, insofar as these courses are taken at a foreign institution.

-- 8. The School is not responsible for actually being able to participate in an elective course at another School or institution.
-It is up to the student to investigate whether he/she can be admitted. - 9.
+However, prior permission from the Examination Board is required, insofar as these courses are taken at a foreign institution. - 10.
+The School is not responsible for actually being able to participate in an elective course at another School or institution.
+It is up to the student to investigate whether he/she can be admitted. - 11.
 When taking an elective course, students should take into account that the chosen courses are sometimes taught or examined simultaneously.
 Concerning this, the student must take responsibility him/herself.